Project information

 Quick summary

-A live AWS-hosted portfolio demonstrating practical cloud and DevOps fundamentals: S3 + CloudFront + Route 53 + serverless backend + automated deployment.
+A live AWS-hosted portfolio demonstrating practical cloud and DevOps fundamentals: S3 + CloudFront + Route 53 + a serverless AI resume assistant + automated deployment.